Adolvera/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/AeZkvFQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 Open up PowerShell ISE through Windows Start, and open the CREATE_USERS file you just downloaded.
-Put in the following commands to allow for your file to run(you would only do this in virtualization to avoid restrictions):<br/>
+Put in the following commands to allow for your file to run(you would only do this in virtualization to avoid restrictions and make sure to set your directory to wherever you placed your folder):<br/>
 <img src="https://i.imgur.com/AeZkvFQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />